 Each year group, from nursery through to year six has a dedicated music lesson each week of the year.
-Click on the link to see what areas of learning are part of the curriculum.

-Woven into that learning, where appropriate, links are made with each year group’s main topic or theme for the half term.
+Woven into that learning, where appropriate, links are made with each year group’s main topic or theme for the half-term.
 During the year KS1 will learn to play chime bars, years 3 and 4 will learn whole class recorder and years 5 and 6 will learn the Ukulele.

 Children in Year 4, 5 and 6 learn the steel pan drums with Mr Clarke, our specialist teacher.